elucian/bee/syntax/composite.md

 ## Tuple

-It is a comma separated list of values or expressions.
+It is a comma separated enumeration of values or expressions.

 **declare a tuple
 ```